 Review Your Finances When Business Slows

 When your business slows down, it’s essential to review your finances.
-Look for ways to cut costs and improve your cash flow.
+Seek opportunities to reduce costs and enhance your cash flow.

 This may mean reducing expenses, renegotiating contracts, or finding ways to increase revenue.
 You may need to cut these for a month or several months to make up for the lost revenues when business slowed.